 US stocks edge higher at beginning of holiday week

-NEW YORK (AP) — Stocks are higher in early trading on Wall Street at the beginning of a holiday-shortened week.
+NEW YORK (AP) — Stocks are higher in midday trading on Wall Street at the beginning of a slow holiday week.

-Apple is up 3 percent after striking a deal to bring the iPhone to China Mobile, the world’s largest cell phone carrier.
+Apple rose 3 percent after striking a deal to bring the iPhone to China Mobile, the world’s largest cell phone carrier.

-The stock market will be closed Wednesday for Christmas.
+U.S. stock trading will close early on Tuesday and remain closed on Wednesday for Christmas.